New Album Project now available! Donate and receive CD

 Stories of Impact

-Held 14 retreats in 5 locations around the United States.
-Retreat locations include: Nashville, TN; Dickerson, MD; Milford, Iowa; Cleveland, OH; Atlanta, GA
+Held 26 retreats in 5 locations around the United States.
+Retreat locations include: Nashville, TN; Dickerson, MD; Milford, Iowa; Cleveland, OH; Atlanta, GA; and more

 64 Music Therapists